UM-RMRS/raster_tools/paper/paper.md

 have shifted their efforts to the new distributed scheduler, which is now the recommended scheduler going forward.
 We are actively working to fix this since the new scheduler is more performant and allows use with distributed systems.
-The overhead of the default scheduler can be seen in \ref{fig_runtimes}.
+The overhead of the default scheduler can be seen in \autoref{fig:runtimes}.
 The scheduler overhead dominates the runtime for most of the scenarios.
 The two scenarios which show decent scaling are the two most compute intensive operations on a per-data-chunk basis.
 They are expensive enough that the scheduler overhead no longer dominates.